-- Specifies that the Director of Health, when monitoring the activities of a person granted a certificate of need (CON), is to determine whether the activity for which the CON was granted is conducted in substantial accordance with the CON, and specifies that no activity is to be determined to be not in substantial accordance due to a decrease in bed capacity of a long-term care facility. - Establishes a CON replacement procedure in place of a requirement under which a new CON had to be obtained for a change in the bed capacity or site of a long-term care facility or other failure to conduct an activity in substantial accordance with a previously granted CON. - Provides that a long-term care bed that was proposed to be relocated in an approved CON remains eligible to be recategorized in an application for a replacement CON. - Requires the Director to review, approve, or deny an application for a replacement CON in the same manner as the application for the approved CON application. - Changes the deadline by which an affected person may submit to the Director written comments about a CON application. - Allows a long-term care facility operated by a religious order under an exception to the CON law to provide care to individuals designated by the order as associate members.
+- Specifies that the Director of Health, when monitoring the activities of a person granted a certificate of need (CON), is to determine whether the activity for which the CON was granted is conducted in substantial accordance with the CON, and specifies that no activity is to be determined to be not in substantial accordance due to a decrease in bed capacity of a long-term care facility. - Replaces a requirement that a CON be obtained for a change within five years after an activity for which a CON was granted is implemented in the bed capacity or site of a long-term care facility or other failure to conduct an activity in substantial accordance with a previously granted CON with a procedure for granting a replacement CON in that circumstance. - Provides that the Director may accept an application for a replacement CON only if it is requested so that an activity can be implemented in a manner that is not in substantial accordance with the CON being replaced. - Provides that a long-term care bed that was proposed to be relocated in an approved CON remains eligible to be recategorized in an application for a replacement CON. - Requires the Director to review, approve, or deny an application for a replacement CON in the same manner as the application for the approved CON application. - Changes the deadline by which an affected person may submit written comments about a CON application to the Director. - Allows a long-term care facility operated by a religious law order under exception to the CON to provide care to individuals designated by the order as associate members.